frankframework/frankframework/FRANKDOC.md

 ## Preferred order of child elements

+The order of config child setters and attribute setters in the Java code is important for the Frank!Doc.
+With the old IbisDoc documentation, this is not the case because the order field in [@IbisDoc](./core/src/main/java/nl/nn/adapterframework/doc/IbisDoc.java) and [@IbisDocRef](./core/src/main/java/nl/nn/adapterframework/doc/IbisDocRef.Java) annotations is applied then.
+In the Frank!Doc, the order field in the [@IbisDoc](./core/src/main/java/nl/nn/adapterframework/doc/IbisDoc.java) and [@IbisDocRef](./core/src/main/java/nl/nn/adapterframework/doc/IbisDocRef.Java) annotations is ignored and the method order is used.

+In the Frank!Doc web application, the order of the attributes follows the order of the methods.
+This order is not enforced in any way in Frank configurations, because XML schemas in general do not prescribe the order of XML attributes.

-Attributes can appear in any order, but there is a preferred order for config children (child elements).
+The order of the config child setters defines a *preferred* order for config children (child elements).
 The previous section showed config children in their preferred order.
 The preferred order of config children follows from the following rules:
 * Declared config children go first.
 The preferred order of the declared config children is the sequence of the config child setters in the Java source code.
 * Inherited config children go after declared config children.
 Config children from a closer ancestor go before config children from a further ancestor.